So, what are bonds? They’re basically cashing in on IOUs.

 What’s it all about?

-Bonds are ‘I owe yous’ (IOUs) that companies and governments issue to raise money.
+They are ‘I owe yous’ (IOUs) that companies and governments issue to raise money.
 Investors lend them money, and in return, they get a regular interest payment.

 Why should you care?

-Bonds are great for a diverse portfolio as they tend to move in the opposite direction to stocks and shares.
+They’re great for a diverse portfolio as they tend to move in the opposite direction to stocks and shares.
 So if your shares go down, bonds can help to balance things out.
 They also provide a regular fixed income and are considered safer than stocks and shares.

 What will you learn?